emannavarro/slam-kalman-localization/README.md

 1. **Robot Models**: Testing with Differential drive and Ackerman models to evaluate the influence of kinematics on SLAM performance.
 2. **Sensor Data Processing**: Lidar serves as the primary environmental sensor, with camera data integrated to enhance spatial representation.
 The Kalman filter will merge data from both sources to provide accurate, noise-resistant position estimations.
 3. **Simulation Environments**: Testing will occur in both indoor and outdoor terrains to observe SLAM performance across various surfaces.
-4. **Validation**: We will compare the robot’s predicted position and generated map with ground truth data, benchmarking real-time performance to evaluate accuracy and efficiency.